symfony-cmf/Routing/README.md

 is specify configuration for the controller resolvers.
 If you want to change something, have a look into Routing/DoctrineRouter.php

+The minimum configuration required to load the doctrine router is to have enabled: true in your config.yml (if you do nothing about that, the doctrine router service will not be loaded at all and you can use the chain router with your own routers):

+    symfony_cmf_chain_routing:
+        doctrine:
+            enabled: true

 ### Match Process

 * Try to find a RouteObjectInterface document with the id equal to a